Foundation Diet and Health

 General information:

-Cinnamon bark oil is distilled from the outer bark of the cinnamon tree.
-It is used for flavoring various products, for example, liqueur and perfume.
+Cinnamon bark oil is distilled from the splintered pieces of cinnamon bark and cinnamon bark from small branches.
+It is used for flavoring (e.g. liqueurs) and as a fragrance for perfumes.

 Alternative names:

-Cassia cinnamon is also known as cassia, Bastard cinnamon, and Chinese cinnamon.
-Cinnamon sticks are sometimes called cinnamon quills.
+In English, Ceylon cinnamon is known as Sri Lanka cinnamon or Ceylon cinnamon.
+Chinese cinnamon is called Cassia, Chinese cassia, Bastard cinnamon or Chinese cinnamon.
+Cinnamon sticks are called cinnamon sticks or quills.

 1.Pahlow M. Das grosse Buch der Heilpflanzen.
 Gesund durch die Heilkräfte der Natur.
 Nikol: Hamburg.
 2013.